 E-Commerce is a website where a single vendor sells his products/services to multiple customers.
-As the website belongs to the vendor, there are only two parties involved in the sale process – the seller and the buyer.
+As the website belongs to the vendor, only two parties are involved in the sale process – the seller and the buyer.

 Unlike marketplaces, which make sure their sites are always robust and up-and-running, e-commerce websites need to be set up and maintained by the seller.

 Sounds like something extremely complicated?
 It doesn’t have to be!
 Setting up your own online store doesn’t mean you have to code it from scratch.
-There is much e-commerce platforms that offer multiple predefined features and templates to choose from (think of them as an equivalent of WordPress for websites).
+Much e-commerce platforms offer multiple predefined features and templates to choose from (think of them as an equivalent of WordPress for websites).